Mongolia International University: History

-In November 2001, the MIU Foundation Committee established an international university under the consent of former President of Mongolia Natsagiin Bagabandi.
+In November 2001, the MIU Foundation Committee established an international university under the consent of former Mongolian President Natsagiin Bagabandi.
 In 2002, Mongolia International University opened with 66 students, 36 in the Department of International Business Management and 30 in the Department of Information Technology.
 Dr. Dong Yeon Won was appointed as the first president of MIU.

 From 2003 to 2006, MIU established more departments and research centers, including the Department of Biotechnology and Food Science, Department of English Education, and Graduate Program in TESOL.
 In June 2006, MIU celebrated its first graduation ceremony, and Dr. Oh-Moon Kwon was appointed as the second president; and Dr. Dong Yeon Won as honorary president.
 Also in 2006, the Language Education Institute (LEI) was established.

-Over the years, more academic programs became available such as the Department of Fashion Design, Department of Energy Resource and Environmental Technology, Department of Hotel Management, Truman Graduate School of Public Affairs, Art Research Center (ARC), and Mongolian Language & Culture Center (MLCC).
+Over the years, more academic programs became available, such as the Department of Fashion Design, Department of Energy Resource and Environmental Technology, Department of Hotel Management, Truman Graduate School of Public Affairs, Art Research Center (ARC), and Mongolian Language & Culture Center (MLCC).
 In 2009, MIU established an international secondary school called Mongolia International School (MIS), which is now Mongolia Itgel High School.

 Starting Fall 2016, incoming freshmen will be able to study in three newly opened academic programs: Department of Music Education, Department of Tourism Management, and School of Media and Communication (SMC).